AET-DevOps25/team-LECture-bot/README.md

 ## ⚙️ Backend Server Details (Spring Boot)

 The backend is a Spring Boot application.
-For detailed setup and general API testing instructions (like auth endpoints), refer to `server/README.md`.
+For detailed setup and general API testing instructions (like auth endpoints), refer to `services/server/README.md`.

 ### Testing Server + GenAI Integration Endpoints

-The server includes test endpoints under `/api/test/genai/` to specifically test the communication with the `genai-service` via the `GenAiClient`.
+The server includes endpoints under `/api/v1/genai/` to specifically test the communication with the `genai-service`.
+These endpoints are generated from the `openapi.yaml` specification.

 #### Temporarily Disabling Security for Test Endpoints (Development Only)